thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 ### Custom Matchers

-We have only one more tool - in our testing toolkit - to discuss: Custom Jasmine Matchers.
+I have only one more tool - in our testing toolkit - to discuss: Custom Jasmine Matchers.

 For those developers not familiar with the concepts of Jasmine *matchers*, I recommend the online Jasmine documentation: